Lake Tekapo, New Zealand

 Lake Tekapo was formed by glaciers retreating at the end of the last Ice Age.
 The glacial origins give the lake its distinct color and shape, making it a unique geological marvel.

 You’ll find tons of different plants and creatures in the Mackenzie Basin.
-Stuff like native tussock grass, a bunch of wildflowers, and other grasses are all over the place.
+Stuff like native tussock grass, wildflowers, and other grasses is everywhere.
 And in the lake?
 There are fish like salmon and trout chilling in there.
-If you’re into birds, keep your eyes peeled for the black stilt black-fronted tern, plus some other local birds.
+If you’re into birds, keep your eyes peeled for the black stilt, black-fronted tern, and other local birds.

 Seasons at Lake Tekapo